HC: Land Division (Uganda)

 November 2019

-Consent judgment set aside where not executed by the party or a duly authorized agent and entered contrary to court policy.
+Consent judgment set aside where it was not shown to be signed by the party or an authorized representative.

 26 November 2019